stepantubanov/basic_config/README.md

 ```ruby
 secret_token = AppConfig[:something]
 ```
-and for some reason your configuration does not have `:something` in it - you'll get a `nil`.
+and for some reason your configuration does not have `:something` in it (or you make a typo) - you'll get a `nil`.
 Worst case: this `nil` will live inside your system compromising or corrupting some data until you finally notice and track it down back to this line.

 If you are using a `BasicConfig`: